wrefgtzweve/luapad/README.md

 - **`_G.bot`**: The first bot player (`player.GetBots()[1]`).
 - **`_G.randombot()`**: Returns a random bot player.
 - **`_G.GM`**: The current game mode (Same as `GAMEMODE` but for ease of use in gamemode development).
+- **`_G.lpprint(...)`**: A custom print function that forwards output to the original code runner's luapad console, unlike regular print this does not print to base gmod console.

 These variables are designed to enhance your coding experience by providing quick access to commonly used entities and positions.